 Six months of constant travelling between Ireland, Germany and Switzerland was exhilarating, but also consuming, so my next move was to Amaris in Zurich, where I took a role in packaging engineering for Schott.
 The opportunity allowed me to develop my consulting experience and be an engineer in one place for a while.

 Schott offered me an internal part time position which allowed me to study alongside work.
-When the study came to an end, my connection with Alex Krieg, our Head of Regulatory at Congenius, led me to Jörg.
+When the study came to an end, a previous work connection led me to Jörg.

 I liked Jörg straight away – he’s down to earth, and very easy to talk to.
 The onboarding process was very simple, and I started a role in packaging within three weeks of our initial conversation.